nodejs/dynamic-modules/README.md

 * We are allowing the `ResolveExport` concrete method to define let-style export binding placeholders when called on dynamic modules to ensure availability during instantiate.
 * We are moving the validation of export names for Dynamic Modules from the instantiate phase to the post-execution phase.
-* We are possibly extending new export names onto Namespace Exotic Objects after they have already been created.
+* We are possibly extending new export names onto Namespace Exotic Objects after they have already been created (from a spec perspective).
+* To ensure dynamic modules have executed before their importers, we need to throw a reference error within the ES instantiation algorithm in certain specific circular reference edge cases.
 * In order to handle book-keeping on which Namespace Exotic Objects need this extension, we add a new parameter to `GetExportNames` tracking the requesting module.

 In addition, this work may provide the foundations for exposing a Reflect-base dynamic module API in future, as previously considered.